Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Shoreditch also has a great Vietnamese food scene, with tons of restaurants slinging pho and other Viet classics at affordable prices on “Pho Mile”, aka Kingsland Road.

 I’m pretty picky about my Vietnamese food — being from California will do that to a person — but I felt that the food was really authentic and delicious.
+My choice was Viet Grill – it had a nicer atmosphere then the others, plus specials and overall good prices.
 I got the pork chop plate with rice, fried egg, pickled carrot and daikon, and an imperial roll.
 So simple, but so good — why mess with a classic?

 Check out the vintage markets